 - Classification of Products by Activities (CPA)

-International trade statistics are based on the legislation of the European Community as well as the national Statistics Act (280/4) and Customs Act (304/2016).
-Within the EU legislation, the compilation of statistics is steered by the Basic Regulation on internal trade statistics (EC, 638/2004, amendment EC 222/2009), Basic Regulation on external trade statistics (EC, 471/2009), and the respective implementation provisions.
+The international trade statistics are based on the legislation of the European Union as well as on the national Statistics Act (280/2004) and Customs Act (304/2016) of Finland.
+In the EU legislation, statistics are governed by regulations on European business statistics:

 2. Method description

-The information on the trade carried on by Finland with the other EU Member States is collected from the compulsory statistical declarations provided monthly by importers and exporters through the Intrastat system of the internal trade.
-The information on the trade between Finland and Third Countries is obtained from customs declarations, which have to be submitted on every import and export consignment.
-The data on both internal and external trade are put together to form the statistics on the international trade of Finland.
+Data on the goods trade between Finland and non-EU countries is obtained from customs declarations, which must be submitted for all import and export consignments.
+The data on both intra-EU trade and external trade are combined when compiling the statistics on the international trade of Finland.

-The accurate publication dates of the monthly statistics are announced for abt. one year at a time.
-The timetable of publication is maintained on the web site of the Finnish Customs.
-The statistics are published within nine weeks upon the expiry of the respective month.
+The exact publication dates and times of the monthly statistics are announced for one calendar year at a time.
+The publishing schedule is maintained on the Finnish Customs website.
+The monthly statistics are published around 60 days after the end of the statistical month on the last working day of the month.

-5. Availability and transparency / clarity of data
+5. Availability and transparency / clarity of the data

-Further information on the monthly statistics and all the other statistics on international trade are available from the web site of Customs -> International trade statistics.
-This site comprises e.g. the principles of compiling statistics on international trade as well as all the statistics and surveys on the international trade of Finland published by the Finnish Customs.
+More information on the monthly statistics and other international trade statistics is available on the Finnish Customs website, under ‘Statistics.’
+On these pages, you find e.g. the principles of the collection of international trade statistics as well as all the statistics, surveys and notices on Finland’s international trade in goods, published by Finnish Customs.

-Further information is also available from the Statistics Service at:
+Further information is also available from the Statistics Service: